hyhmia/BlindMI/README.md

 python BlindMI_1class.py CIFAR ResNet50
 ```

-This attack is to use our gernerated non-Members to train a one-class classifier.
+This attack is to use our gernerated non-Members to train a one-class classifier, and applies it to the original data.